deyachatterjee/algorithms-elab/README.md

 # algorithms-elab
-These are the codes for elab- implementation of famous algorithms or solutions to competitive programming problems.
+These are the codes for elab developed as coursework for Design and Analysis of Algorithms- implementation of important algorithms or solutions to competitive programming problems using them.